Makar8000/LimitBreakStats/README.md

 You can find more information about the Limit Break logline in the [LogGuide](https://github.com/quisquous/cactbot/blob/main/docs/LogGuide.md#24-limitbreak).

+### Caveats or bugs

+* The overlay is not able to reliably determine the source of generation for the last tick, since the excess amount is clipped.
+* For instances where the max number of LB bars can change, such as alliances or dungeons, the numbers will only be accurate per-encounter.
+* Pre-shadowbringers content is not supported.

 ### Sources of LB Generation

 These numbers are specific to Shadowbringers content.
 The amount you generate scales with the max number of Limit Break bars the party can have.